fostive/wicked-coolkit-salesforce-app/README.md

 - [x] Create app in Salesforce app launcher Determine user flow for deploying Heroku app + Salesforce app and then trading card setup experience. https://github.com/crcastle/weirdos-salesforce-app/issues/6
 - [ ] Determine user flow for deploying Heroku app + Salesforce app and then trading card setup experience.
-  - [ ] Configure Salesforce UI for Weirdos-specific use cases e.g. filling out trading card contact info, creating a website and associating it with your trading card, adding stickers to trading card, creating a webring, adding websites to a webring.
+- [ ] Configure Salesforce UI for Weirdos-specific use cases e.g.
+  - [x] filling out trading card contact info
+  - [ ] adding stickers to trading card
-- [ ] Implement Sticker webring next and previous URLs as a public API endpoint following this patterrn https://developer.salesforce.com/blogs/developer-relations/2012/02/quick-tip-public-restful-web-services-on-force-com-sites.html https://github.com/crcastle/weirdos-salesforce-app/issues/8
+  - [ ] creating a webring
+  - [ ] adding websites to a webring.
 - [x] Feats of Strength https://github.com/crcastle/weirdos-salesforce-app/issues/7
   - What is difference between Feats of Strength and Stickers
   - Possible to use dynamic multi picklist instead of text field?
 - [x] Figure out how to export sample data as a plan so that it can be imported
 - [x] Add ability to upload image to Contact (for trading card) https://github.com/crcastle/weirdos-salesforce-app/issues/5
+- [ ] Create the Salesforce Sticker Webring manager main application
+- [ ] Update Import Data Instructions

 ## General Information About Salesforce DX Projects